-MetroPCS Communications Inc. (PCS), a pay- as-you-go wireless carrier, advanced the most since its initial public offering more than five years ago after reporting quarterly profit that beat analysts’ estimates amid a decrease in promotional costs.
+MetroPCS Communications Inc. (PCS:US), a pay- as-you-go wireless carrier, advanced the most since its initial public offering more than five years ago after reporting quarterly profit that beat analysts’ estimates amid a decrease in promotional costs.

 Second-quarter net income rose 76 percent to $148.8 million, or 41 cents a share, from $84.3 million, or 23 cents, a year earlier, the Richardson, Texas-based company said today in a statement.
-Analysts projected 22 cents, the average of estimates (PCS) compiled by Bloomberg.
+Analysts projected 22 cents, the average of estimates (PCS:US) compiled by Bloomberg.

 MetroPCS, led by Chairman and Chief Executive Officer Roger Linquist, is cutting sales-promotion costs amid a slowdown in new customers.
 The company shed 186,000 users in the quarter, its first quarterly customer lost, compared with a gain of 199,000 users a year ago.